It came by happenstance: Reader-submitted photos of serendipity

 See more of Raymond’s work here.
 Raymond Choo

-The Impressionist movement is known for focus, abundant , and beautiful, bright colors.
-Raymond Choo found he had recreated the technique by accident, and nearly threw the image out before a change of
+The Impressionist movement is known for soft focus, abundant light, and , bright colors.
+Raymond Choo found he had recreated the technique by accident, and nearly threw the image out before a change of mind.

 Where’s my wrench?